hank20010209/Google_Chrome_Memory_Manager/README.md

 Idle Time Strategy
 Based on the user-defined idle time, the manager evaluates the memory usage changes of each tab.
 Tabs that show no significant memory usage variation within the idle_time and are not in the foreground are considered idle and have their resources released.

+Memory Change Rate Strategy
+Determine whether the page is an idle page based on the change amount of the paging memory within the specified time, and the idle page will be released.

 ## Usage
 This project relies on a Google Chrome extension (Chrome must support manifestV3 and getProcessIdForTab) and a kernel module to gather process data related to Chrome.